wrk-flow/php-get-typed-value/docs/content/en/index.md

 ## Main features

-- 🚀 Retrieve values from Array (JSON) / XML with correct return type
+- 🚀 Retrieve values from Array (JSON) / XML with correct return type with **safe dot notation** support.
-- 🏆 Makes PHPStan / IDE happy due the return types
+- 🏆 **Makes PHPStan / IDE** happy due the type strict return types.
-- 🤹‍ Validation: Ensures that desired value is in correct type (without additional loop validation.
-Validation is always on while calling get* method).
+- 🤹‍ **Validation:** Ensures that desired value is in correct type (without additional loop validation).
-- 🛠 Transformers: Ensures that values are in expected type (ensures that string is trimmed and empty string converted to null, accepts bool as string, can be changed.)
+- 🛠 **Transformers:** Ensures that values are in expected type

 ## Installation